Columbine High School massacre: Legacy

 Following the Columbine shooting, schools across the United States instituted new security measures such as see-through backpacks, metal detectors, school uniforms, and security guards.
-Some schools implemented the numbering of school doors in order to improve public safety response.
+Some schools implemented the numbering of school doors to improve public safety response.
 Several schools throughout the country resorted to requiring students to wear computer-generated IDs.

 Schools also adopted a zero tolerance approach to possession of weapons and threatening behavior by students.

 Despite the effort, several social science experts feel the zero tolerance approach adopted in schools has been implemented too harshly, with unintended consequences creating other problems.
 Despite the safety measures that were implemented in the wake of the tragedy at Columbine, school shootings continued to take place in the United States, including at Virginia Tech, Sandy Hook Elementary School, Stoneman Douglas High School, and Robb Elementary School.
+The Columbine massacre remained as the deadliest mass shooting at a K–12 school in United States history, until the Sandy Hook Elementary School shooting in December 2012.
+(Note: Many early reports said the Columbine massacre was the worst school-related massacre in US history.
+The 1927 Bath School disaster (a bombing) had left 44 dead.
+The 1966 University of Texas tower shooting was the deadliest school shooting at the time.)

 Some schools renewed existing anti-bullying policies.
 Rachel's Challenge was started by Rachel Scott's parents, and lectures schools about bullying and suicide.

 In 2000, Sanders was posthumously given the Arthur Ashe Courage Award for his actions.

 Police tactics

 Police departments reassessed their tactics and now train for Columbine-like situations after criticism over the slow response and progress of the SWAT teams during the shooting.

 Police followed a traditional tactic at Columbine: surround the building, set up a perimeter, and contain the damage.
-That approach has been replaced by a tactic known as the Immediate Action Rapid Deployment tactic.
+That approach has been replaced by a tactic known as the Immediate action rapid deployment tactic.
 This tactic calls for a four-person team to advance into the site of any ongoing shooting, optimally a diamond-shaped wedge, but even with just a single officer if more are not available.
 Police officers using this tactic are trained to move toward the sound of gunfire and neutralize the shooter as quickly as possible.
 Their goal is to stop the shooter at all costs; they are to walk past wounded victims, as the aim is to prevent the shooter from killing or wounding more.
 Dave Cullen has stated: "The active protocol has proved successful at numerous shootings...
 At Virginia Tech alone, it probably saved dozens of lives."